Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Experiments

 \subsection{Performance on Atari 100k Benchmark}

-In this results section, we provide a comprehensive analysis of our model's performance on the Atari 100k benchmark~\citep{Atari100k}.
-We present detailed comparisons with state-of-the-art models, highlighting the improvements achieved by our approach.
-We analyze the factors contributing to the significant performance increase mentioned in the introduction, breaking down results by game, and discussing notable trends or patterns observed across different types of tasks.

-Table~\ref{table:atari_benchmark} presents a comprehensive comparison of our ring attractor-based RL model integrated with Efficient Zero~\citep{EffcientZero}, evaluating performance across multiple Atari games with a limited training budget of 100,000 environment steps.
-The table includes results from baseline methods and recent top-performing algorithms SPR~\citep{SPR} and CURL~\citep{CURL} for context.
-Our model demonstrates significant improvements over baseline methods, particularly in games with inherent spatial components, such as Asterix and Boxing, showing 110\% and 105\% improvement respectively over the previous state-of-the-art.
+In this results section, we provide a comprehensive analysis of the performance of our DRL model on the Atari 100k benchmark~\citep{Atari100k}.
+We present comparisons with state-of-the-art models, highlighting the improvements achieved by our approach.
+Table~\ref{table:atari_benchmark} presents a comparison of our ring attractor-based DRL model integrated with Efficient Zero~\citep{EffcientZero}, which evaluates performance in Atari games with a limited training size of 100,000 environment steps.
+The table includes results from top-performing algorithms SPR~\citep{SPR} and CURL~\citep{CURL} for context.
+Our model demonstrates significant improvements over baseline methods, achieving a $53\%$ average improvement, with over $100\%$ gains in games with inherent spatial components, like Asterix and Boxing.
+Results demonstrate ring attractors provide consistent performance improvements across diverse RL tasks, with benefits extending beyond purely spatial tasks.
+We re-run baseline EffZero under identical cloud resources, to ensure fair comparison.

-These results reaffirm that the spatial encoding provided by ring attractors is especially beneficial in environments where spatial relationships between actions are key.
-The consistent performance improvement different games indicates that our approach provides a general enhancement that benefits a wide range of RL tasks.
-Even in games where the improvement is less dramatic, we still see substantial increases in performance, suggesting that the benefits of the ring attractor extend beyond just spatially-oriented games.

-To ensure a fair comparison under identical experimental conditions, we re-implemented and evaluated both the baseline EffZero and our proposed EffZeroRA model using the same computational resources and experimental setup as employed throughout this study.
+The mapping between game action spaces and ring configurations reflects the fundamental structure of each environment's action space.
+Games with primarily directional movement actions, such as \textit{Asterix} and \textit{Ms Pacman}, utilise a \textit{Single} ring configuration where eight directional movements map naturally to positions around the ring circumference.
+In contrast, games combining movement with independent action dimensions, such as \textit{Seaquest} and \textit{BattleZone}, employ a \textit{Double} ring configuration, one ring encoding movement actions and another representing secondary mechanics such as combat.
+This architecture maintains spatial relationships while preserving the independence of different action types.
+Further implementation details for multiple ring dynamics can be found in Appendix \ref{section:DLRingImp}.